Plaza Huincul: Paleontology

 The municipality gave its name to the Huincul Formation, a fossiliferous stratigraphic unit dating back to the Cenomanian stage of the Late Cretaceous.
-Argentinosaurus, the largest dinosaur identified from non-fragmentary remains thus far, was discovered in 1987 near Plaza Huincul.
+Argentinosaurus Huinculensis, the largest dinosaur identified from non-fragmentary remains thus far, was discovered in 1987 near Plaza Huincul.
 Guillermo Heredia, the farmer who found the first specimen on his farm, mistook the uncovered fibula of the sauropod for a petrified tree trunk.
 It is estimated that Argentinosaurus had a length of 35 m and paleontologists have estimated that it may have weighed as much as 75 to 100 tonnes.

 The next major Huincul Formation discovery came in 1993, when a local amateur fossil hunter by the name of Rubén Darío Carolini stumbled across a tibia from a large theropod whilst out in a dune buggy.
 A team of specialists led by Rodolfo Coria were sent to excavate the fossil, and returned with an unusually complete skeleton (approximately 70%) including a partial skull.
-They had found a huge new Carcharodontosaurid, its size likely equalling but potentially exceeding that of Tyrannosaurus Rex, and in 1994, the 12-13-metre carnivore was named Giganotosaurus by Coria.
+They had found a huge new Carcharodontosaurid, its size likely equalling but potentially exceeding that of Tyrannosaurus Rex, and in 1994, the 12-13-metre carnivore was named Giganotosaurus Carolinii by Coria.

 Between 1997 and 2001, Coria and Canadian palaeontologist Phil Currie excavated what they thought to be a new specimen of Giganotosaurus in the Huincul Formation, but they noticed some abnormalities in the bone structure.
 These differences, almost entirely in the skull, defined the new bones as belonging to a close relative of Giganotosaurus.
-Thus, in 2006, Mapusaurus was finally described and named.
+Thus, in 2006, Mapusaurus Roseae was finally described and named.
 Mapusaurus also helped support Currie's theory that some large theropod dinosaurs evolved to hunt in groups.